pablo-abc/felte/packages/validator-zod/README.md

 ## Warnings

-Optionally, you can also add a schema that will validate for warnings in your data.
-Warnings are any validation messages that should not prevent your form for submitting.
-You can add the schema that will be using for setting this values to the `warnSchema` property on the configuration:
+Optionally, you can tell this package to assign the results of your validations to your `warnings` store by setting the `level` property of the validator function to `warning`.
+It's `error` by default:

 ```javascript
 import { validator } from '@felte/validator-zod';